-On arrival at Valley Forge his entourage included his 17-year-old lover, Peter Stephen du Ponceau.
+On arrival at Valley Forge, his entourage included his 17-year-old lover, Peter Stephen du Ponceau.
 He also had relationships with Benjamin Walker, who became a Federalist congressman, and William North, who became a U.S. Senator from NY.
 He adopted both Walker and North, making them his heirs, which was the only means to safely create a legal relationship between two men.
-John Mulligan, another friend of Von Steuben inherited his vast library, maps and $2,500.
+John Mulligan, another friend of Von Steuben inherited his vast library, maps, and $2,500.
 Von Steuben never married and had no children.
-Despite having a queer general, George Washington was still signing discharge paper for soldier accused of sodomy.
+Despite having a queer general, George Washington was still signing discharge papers for soldiers accused of sodomy.

-Discharges continued through the 18th and 19th centuries despite not having an explicit prohibition on sodomy.
-The Articles of War of 1916 defined those guilty of “assault with intent to commit sodomy” shall be court-martialed and punished accordingly.
+Discharges continued through the 18th and 19th centuries despite the military not having an explicit prohibition on sodomy.
+The Articles of War of 1916 first defined those guilty of “assault with intent to commit sodomy,” recommending court-martials and other punishments.

-On January 20, 1950 Army Regulation 600-443 “Separation of Homosexuals” was published identifying three categories of homosexuals.
+On January 20, 1950, Army Regulation 600-443 “Separation of Homosexuals” was published identifying three categories of homosexuals.

 - Class I was for those deemed “aggressive” and are subjected to general court-martial

-- Class II was for “active but non-aggressive” personnel who can avoid a court-martial by accepting a dishonorable discharge – or resigning, if they are officers.
+- Class II was for “active but non-aggressive” personnel who can avoid a court-martial by accepting a dishonorable discharge – or resigning if they are officers.

-The second story I want to tell is about Albert Cashier (B: Jennie Irene Hodgers, 25 Dec 1843 Clogher Head, County Louth, Ireland, D: 10 Oct 1915, Saunemin, Illinois)
+Albert Cashier (B: Jennie Irene Hodgers, 25 Dec 1843 Clogher Head, County Louth, Ireland, D: 10 Oct 1915, Saunemin, Illinois):

 Hundreds of women, passing as men, fought on both sides of the Civil War.
-While other women went back to female dress and gender roles, Albert continued living as a man the rest of his life.
+While other women went back to female dress and gender roles, Albert continued living as a man for the rest of his life.
 Albert could not read or write but gained employment to supplement a veteran’s pension as a farmer laborer, janitor, a lamplighter.
-Professions that would have been closed to woman.
+Professions that would have been closed to women.